ntkme/unifi-systemd-units/README.md

 #### unifi-entrypoint

-This service provides a seamless migration for `udm-boot` and `unifi-entrypoint`.
+This service provides a seamless migration for `udm-boot`.
 Existing scripts will continue to work on boot.

 ###### Migrating from `udm-boot`